-Lothian are committed to creating an accessible and inclusive environment in which disabled individuals, families and anyone with additional access needs can feel confident and safe.
+Lothian is committed to creating an accessible and inclusive environment in which disabled individuals, families and anyone with additional access needs can feel confident and safe.

 Wheelchair users

-Lothian work in partnership with Whizzkids to ensure that all of our drivers and customer support advisors receive training on how best to help those using our services as wheelchair users.
+Lothian provides thorough Disability Awareness Training to ensure that all our drivers and customer support advisers are confident in assisting those travelling on our services as wheelchair users.

 Boarding the bus